mak448a/Qtcord/CONTRIBUTING.md

 If you add a dependency, make sure to add the appropriate license to the licenses folder.

-To edit the user interface, use QT designer and put the UI files under `src/ui`.
+To edit the user interface, use Qt designer and put the UI files under `src/ui`.
 To apply the UI, run `src/regenerate.py`.

 ## Packaging
 If you want to package for Linux, take a look at https://github.com/flathub/io.github.mak448a.QTCord.